Count Items in a Folder With PowerShell

 Output:

-Similarly, you can count only folders using the -Directory parameter.
+Similarly, if you want to count only folders, you can employ the -Directory parameter:

 Output: